 Heather Brink enters her second season as Nebraska’s associate head coach and her sixth season as a member of the Husker coaching staff.
-An 11-time All-American at NU, Brink is the Huskers' beam coach and assists with floor choreography and numerous responsibilities including recruiting, travel accommodations and academics.
+An 11-time All-American at NU, Brink is the Huskers' beam coach and assists with floor choreography and has numerous responsibilities including recruiting, travel accommodations and academics.